-Mid West iron ore developer Sinosteel Midwest Corporation has released the Public Environmental Review (PER) document for its Weld Range Iron Ore Project for a six week public consultation period to 18th October 2010.
+Mid West iron ore developer Sinosteel Midwest Group has released the Public Environmental Review (PER) document for its Weld Range Iron Ore Project for a six week public consultation period to 18th October 2010.

 As part of the consultation process, Sinosteel Midwest is inviting residents and business owners from the surrounding areas to visit a Community Open Day in Cue on Saturday 18th September 2010.

 Located 50km northwest of Cue, the Weld Range project is expected to produce 15 million tonnes of iron ore each year over 15 years and will be a cornerstone project to export out of the proposed Oakajee Port.

 Sinosteel Midwest’s Chief Operating Officer Giulio Casello said that the PER consultation period provides the opportunity for members of the public to find out about the project and to make comment or ask questions.